bluesky/databroker/docs/source/tutorials/get-metadata.rst

 ------------------------

-The Run *may* include configurational readings that may be necessary for interpreting and the data.
+The Run *may* include configurational readings that may be necessary for interpreting the data.
 These are typically things that change slowly or not at all during the Run, like detector exposure time, detector gain settings, or the configured maximum motor velocity.

 First, let's look at the ``I0`` readings in the ``primary`` stream.
+What are the configuration readings that might be necessary to interpret this data or compare it with other data?

 .. ipython:: python